The Swell Season: History

-The self-titled first album came about after Hansard and Irglová were approached by the Czech film director Jan Hřebejk while touring in the Czech Republic, and were asked by him to record songs for his upcoming film Beauty in Trouble.
+Production on their self-titled studio album began after Hansard and Irglová were approached by the Czech film director Jan Hřebejk while touring in the Czech Republic, and were asked by him to record songs for his 2006 film Beauty in Trouble.
 It was the first album that Hansard, the singer for The Frames, had released independently of his band.

 The tracks "Falling Slowly" and "When Your Mind's Made Up" from their debut album, also appeared on The Frames' album The Cost.
-These two tracks, along with "Lies" and "Leave" also from the debut album, all appear on the Once soundtrack.
+These two tracks, along with "Lies" and "Leave" also from the debut album, all appear on the Once film soundtrack.